-MODEL VALIDATION.
-Given the small size of the whole data set consisting of only 451 images (Table I), we chose to perform a 10-fold cross validation to evaluate our models.
+Large data sets (preferably made up of thousands of images with balanced classes) are necessary to provide sufficient material to train deep learning models.
+Given the small size of the data set consisting of only 451 images (Table 2), we chose to perform a 10-fold cross validation to evaluate our models.
 All images corresponding to an individual subject belonged to the same fold to ensure independence between folds, preventing leakage of information from the training set to the validation set.
 In other words, for the classification problem corresponding to each disease, each fold contained all the spectrograms corresponding to one subject having the disease, and all the spectrograms corresponding to a normal subject.
-For example, the frames used in the fifth validation fold include all spectrograms from the fifth normal subject and the fifth ADSD patient.
-Figure 3 shows the spectrograms from all normal subjects (left) and all patients with ADSD (right), the spectrograms included in the fifth validation fold are surrounded by a dashed line.
-This neural network was trained on the synthetic images derived from all the other organic spectrogram frames in Figure 3 and was then used to perform the binary classification task on the frames surrounded by black lines.
-For each iteration of the model, the organic and synthetic images from the sequential folds were withheld from the training set for validation.
-Each fold
+For example, the frames used in the 5th validation fold include all spectrograms from the 5th normal subject and the 5th ADSD patient.
+Figure 3 shows the spectrograms from all normal subjects (left) and all patients with ADSD (right); the spectrograms included in the 5th validation fold are surrounded by a dashed line.
+This neural network was trained on all the other frames in Figure 3, and was then used to perform the binary classification task on the frames surrounded by black lines.
+For each iteration of the model, sequential folds were withheld from the training set for validation.
+Each fold was therefore incorporated into the training set 9 times and served as the validation set once.
+This technique was employed to ensure some statistical significance in the results, which is even more necessary in this case of little data available.